 Kokopelli Trail System – Loma

 There are many loop options to choose from here to keep all levels of riders challenged.
 You can piece together a family ride on Rustlers or extend it to an all-day epic ride.
 ‘Koko,’ as the locals call it, has everything from fast singletrack to burly technical sections.
-We would be happy to help map out a great ride!
-The views of the Colorado River are some of the best in the state.
-Bring a camera.

 18 Road – Fruita Book Cliffs